oskar-codes/simple-canvas/README.md

 You'll then be able to declare two functions; `init` and `update`. `init` is called when the canvas is first setup, and `update` is called every frame.
 Along with the update function comes the first parameter, which is the elapsed time in milliseconds since the last update call.

 The following example draws a circle that moves to the right when pressing the spacebar.
+It is available online [here](https://oskar-codes.github.io/simple-canvas/example.html)
 ```javascript
 function init() {
   window.x = 100;